MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

 > [!CAUTION]
 > Following `SET XACT_ABORT ON`, T-SQL statements following a statement that causes an error won't be executed.
 This could affect the intended flow of existing code.

-### Scenario 3: Blocking caused by a SPID whose corresponding client application did not fetch all result rows to completion
+### Scenario 3: Blocking caused by an SPID whose corresponding client application did not fetch all result rows to completion

 After sending a query to the server, all applications must immediately fetch all result rows to completion.
 If an application doesn't fetch all result rows, locks can be left on the tables, blocking other users.
 If you're using an application that transparently submits SQL statements to the server, the application must fetch all result rows.
 If it doesn't (and if it can't be configured to do so), you may be unable to resolve the blocking problem.
 To avoid the problem, you can restrict poorly behaved applications to a reporting or a decision-support database, separate from the main OLTP database.